awsdocs/aws-single-sign-on-user-guide/doc_source/attributemappingsconcept.md

 ## Default mappings<a name="defaultattributemappings"></a>

-The following table shows the default mappings for user attributes in AWS SSO to the user attributes in your AWS Managed Microsoft AD directory\.
-At this time, AWS SSO only supports the list of attributes shown in the **User attribute in AWS SSO** column\.
+The following table lists the default mappings for user attributes in AWS SSO to the user attributes in your AWS Managed Microsoft AD directory\.
+AWS SSO only supports the list of attributes in the **User attribute in AWS SSO** column\.

+**Note**
+If you don't have any assignments for your users and groups in AWS SSO when you enable configurable AD sync, the default mappings in the following table are used\.
+For information about how to customize these mappings, see [Configure attribute mappings for your sync](provision-users-from-ad-configurable-ADsync.md#manage-sync-configure-attribute-mapping-configurable-ADsync)\.

 ****